forjagames/fg-api/docs/website/docs/services/storage.md

 ## Explorer
 * [DB Explorer](../storage/db-explorer.md) is a tool for browsing the service's databases, query rows, view and modify data, manage users, groups, and backups.
 * [Files Explorer](../storage/files-explorer.md) is a tool for browsing the service's drives, manage files and backups.

+## Storage Servers
+We provide you multiple servers for data storage.
+Each server can be selected when adding a new drive or a new database.

+In addition to our servers, you also have the option to add your own servers (for private use).
+For this functionality, please get in touch with our technical support, and we will assist you in adding and enabling them.